simon-panek/code-401-dotnet-prework/code-challenges.md

 6

 #### Readme
-Your readme should contain basic information outlining the requirements for the challenge
+A section of your readme should contain basic information outlining the requirements for the challenge
 1. Name of Challenge
 2. Instructions of Challenge
 3. Screen capture of successful output.